HUD Publishes 2023 Income Limits

 Newly published limits do not always mean an increase has occurred.
 In some cases, limits may decrease.
 LIHTC properties are held harmless from income limit (and therefore rent) reductions.
 LIHTC properties may use the highest income limits used for resident qualification and rent calculation purposes since the development has been in service.
 HOME & HUD program income limits are not held harmless.

 Creating and maintaining affordable housing communities is a complex task.
 Numerous state and federal requirements must be followed – both during development and for years thereafter.
-We clarify LIHTC, Federal HOME, HUD, and certification requirements you must follow to remain compliant.
+M&L Compliance Management clarifies LIHTC, Federal HOME, HUD, and certification requirements you must follow to remain compliant.
 For more information on these services be sure to visit our Property Compliance page and don’t hesitate to contact us.
 The information presented in this post is intended solely for informational purposes and should not be construed as consulting advice from M&L Compliance or McKonly & Asbury, LLP.